-BARCO: The hatred and terror against us is increasing, says one person who's interviewed.
+DEL BARCO: The hatred and terror against us is increasing, says one person who's interviewed.
 Another talks about how immigrants feel persecuted.
-The audience is invited to call into immigration lawyers who will answer questions from people confused about the bill.
+The audience is invited to call in, to immigration lawyers who will answer questions from people confused about the bill.

 (SOUNDBITE OF TV SHOW, "HOY SOMOS ARIZONA")

-VERONICA VIASANI: I think it's definitely different from what English language media would do and this is an unprecedented effort.
+VERONICA VILLAFANE: I think it's definitely different from what English-language media would do, and this is an unprecedented effort.

-BARCO: Journalist Veronica Viasani(ph) blogs about the Spanish language media.
+DEL BARCO: Journalist Veronica Villafane blogs about the Spanish-language media.

-VIASANI: That's really the difference with Hispanic media.
-They're very well known for community journalism, for advocacy journalism.
+VILLAFANE: That's really the difference with Hispanic media.
+They're very well-known for community journalism, for advocacy journalism.
 And I think that Hispanic media really knows who their audience is, and they're really serving that audience.

 ANDRES ANGULO: We're journalists.
-Were not politicians, no. We are not like Fox News that they take a side to the right or the radio station that take a side to the left and they're not shy.
+Were not politicians, no. We are not like FOX News, that they take a side to the right; or the radio stations that take a side to the left, and they're not shy.
 We're not taking sides.
-We're just taking the side of the community to have a better understanding of a very hard, complicated, and controversial law that affect them directly.
+We're just taking the side of the community, to have a better understanding of a very hard, complicated and controversial law that - affect them directly.

-BARCO: But Viasani says critics may misunderstand the show's attentions.
+DEL BARCO: But Villafane says critics may misunderstand the show's intentions.

-VIASANI: I wouldn't really be surprised if there is a backlash of because of this effort, accusations of trying to polarize the community.
+VILLAFANE: I really wouldn't be surprised if there is a backlash because of this effort; accusations of trying to polarize the community.
 But I think in reality, the polarizing already happened when they actually did the bill.

-BARCO: "Hoy Somos Arizona" will also be streaming live on the Internet and it's replacing the local newscasts on many of Arizona's Spanish language media.
+DEL BARCO: "Hoy Somos Arizona" will also be streaming live on the Internet, and it's replacing the local newscasts on many of Arizona's Spanish-language media.

 Mandalit del Barco, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.